blueturtleai/gimp-stable-diffusion/stablehorde/README.md

 2. Open the file explorer, navigate to this directory and copy the file "gimp-stable-diffusion.py" from the repository into this directory.
 If you are on MacOS or Linux, change the file permissions to 755.

 3. Restart GIMP.
 You should now see the new menu "AI".
 If you don't see this, something went wrong.
 Please check in this case "Troubleshooting/GIMP" for possible solutions.
-The menu has one item "Stable img2img".
+The menu has one item "Stablehorde text2img".
 This item can't currently be selected.
 This only works, when you opened an image before.
-More about this, when the server is running.
+More about this below.

 ## Generate images
 Now we are ready for generating images.